Distinguishing compact objects in extreme-mass-ratio inspirals by gravitational waves: Data Analysis and Results

 where $\tilde{a}(f)$ is the Fourier transform of $a(t)$, $\tilde{a}^{*}(f)$ is the complex conjugate of $\tilde{a}(f)$, and $S_{n}(f)$ is the power spectral density(PSD) of the GW detectors' noise.
 Throughout this paper, the PSD is taken to be the noise level of LISA.
 We first calculate the SNRs of several GW signals for EMRIs with $\hat{s} =0 $, $\mu_{2}=0$, and $C_{\rm Q}=0$, and then we calculate the SNRs of GW signals for EMRIs with different configurations of $\hat{s}$, $\mu_{2}$, and $C_{\rm Q}$.
-Fig.~\ref{fig:snr} shows the relative difference between the former and latter signals' SNRs.
+Figure \ref{fig:snr} shows the relative difference between the former and latter signals' SNRs.
 We can see the influence of $\hat{s}$, $\mu_{2}$, and $C_{\rm Q}$ on the GW signal of EMRIs is about $10^{-4}$ to $10^{-6}$, so we may say the spin and quadrupole of the compact object are not important in constructing the gravitational waveform models of EMRIs.

-In the time domain of Fig.~\ref{fig:wave}, during the last seconds of the orbit evolution, we can see the influence of $\hat{s}$ and $\mu_{2}$ is significant, while the influence of $C_{\rm Q}$ is tiny.
-For further discussion of the quantified difference between the GW signals and the templates, we adopt the well-known matched-filtering technology, we use maximized fitting factor(overlap)
+In the time domain of Figure \ref{fig:wave}, during the last seconds of the orbit evolution, we can see the influence of $\hat{s}$ and $\mu_{2}$ is significant, while the influence of $C_{\rm Q}$ is tiny.
+For further discussion of the quantified difference between the GW signals and the templates, we adopt the well-known matched-filtering technology.
+We use maximized fitting factor(overlap)

 where $t_{s}$ is the time shift $t_{s}$ and $\phi_{s}$ is the phase shift.
-We use overlap to quantify the differences between the GW signals and the templates, and the results of overlap is calculated by PyCBC\cite{alex_nitz_2019_3247679}.
+We use overlap to quantify the differences between the GW signals and the templates, and the results of overlap are calculated by PyCBC \cite{alex_nitz_2019_3247679}.